semigm/IGME-110/Schedule.md

 ## <a name="week7">Week 7</a> (Oct 11): Digital Typography
-We will not have class on Tuesday of this week, because it is a reading day.
-On Thursday, you'll learn the importance of typographic choices, including font families and formatting.
-You'll also work with CSS to implement typographic formatting on web pages.
+We will not have class on Tuesday of this week.
+On Thursday at 8am we will be leaving from GOL to head over to the new MAGIC Studio building for a guided tour.
+If you do not wish to or are unable to go on the field trip that it fine.
+Regardless of what you do there will be a quiz Thursday on the readings posted on Slack and an exercise for this week that will be due by the start class on 10/16.

 - **Readings**
   - [A Crash Course in Typography](https://www.noupe.com/essentials/icons-fonts/a-crash-course-in-typography-the-basics-of-type.html)